Pratik-Dungano/HTM2024/README.md

 Pet Adoption Management: Users can add detailed information about pets, including images, descriptions, and adoption status.
 Admins have the authority to oversee and manage all pet listings.
 Donation Campaigns: Users can initiate donation campaigns to contribute to the welfare of pets.
 Integration of Stripe payment for secure and efficient donation processing.
 Video Calling: Integrated Jitsi for seamless video calls between users.

 ## Tech Stack

 ### Frontend
-React.js: A JavaScript library for building user interfaces, enabling a dynamic and responsive user experience.
+- **React.js**: A JavaScript library for building user interfaces, enabling a dynamic and responsive user experience.
-Vite: A fast development environment for React applications.
+- **Vite**: A fast development environment for React applications.
-Tailwind CSS: A utility-first CSS framework for creating custom designs quickly and efficiently.
+- **Tailwind CSS**: A utility-first CSS framework for creating custom designs quickly and efficiently.
-Daisy UI: A component library for Tailwind CSS to build accessible, responsive interfaces.
+- **Daisy UI**: A component library for Tailwind CSS to build accessible, responsive interfaces.

 ### Backend
-Node.js: A JavaScript runtime for building server-side applications.
+- **Node.js**: A JavaScript runtime for building server-side applications.
-Express: A web application framework for Node.js, designed for building APIs and web applications.
+- **Express**: A web application framework for Node.js, designed for building APIs and web applications.

 ### Database
-MongoDB: A NoSQL database for storing application data in a flexible, JSON-like format.
+- **MongoDB**: A NoSQL database for storing application data in a flexible, JSON-like format.

 ### Authentication
-Firebase: A platform that provides a variety of tools, including authentication services to secure user data.
+- **Firebase**: A platform that provides a variety of tools, including authentication services to secure user data.
-JSON Web Tokens (JWT): For secure user authentication and authorization.
+- **JSON Web Tokens (JWT)**: For secure user authentication and authorization.

 ### API Creation and Testing
-Postman: A collaborative platform for API development, enabling the creation and testing of APIs efficiently.
+- **Postman**: A collaborative platform for API development, enabling the creation and testing of APIs efficiently.

 ### Video Calling
-Jitsi: An open-source platform for video conferencing integrated into the platform for direct user communication.
+- **Jitsi**: An open-source platform for video conferencing integrated into the platform for direct user communication.

 ### Payment Processing
-Stripe: For secure and reliable payment processing.
+- **Stripe**: For secure and reliable payment processing.

 ## Installation Guide